ptasz3k/Kimbus/README.md

 0x2b 0x2e     | Read Device Identification    | No     | No
 any           | Custom function               | Yes    | Yes

+## Sample code

+Check `Kimbus.Slave.Example` project for both client and server sample code.

 ### Sample client code

+Include `Kimbus.Master` namespace and then:

 ```csharp
 using (var mbMaster = new Master.MbMaster(new Master.MbTcpTransport("127.0.0.1", 502)))